-Mathematics: By completing four years of mathematics courses, including Advanced Pre-calculus, Pre-calculus, Calculus or AP Calculus, students will be able to enter Calculus I or Calculus II in first-year college programs.
+Mathematics: By completing four years of core mathematics courses, including Advanced Pre-calculus, Pre-calculus, Calculus or AP Calculus, students will be able to enter Calculus I or Calculus II in first-year college programs.

 Four years of science including one AP science course (AP Biology, AP Chemistry, AP Physics I, or AP Physics II) with a minimum grade of C.

 Completion of at least two trimesters from any of the following technology courses with a minimum grade of C:

 Four years of mathematics including the completion of Pre-Calculus or Advanced Pre-Calculus, Calculus, AP Calculus, with a minimum grade of C.